 The trick to knowing what to wear in Norway is choosing clothing that will keep you both dry and warm.
 It might be freezing on the outside of your snow gear, but you don’t want to be swimming in your own sweat.
 For this reason, it's more effective to insist on natural fibers.
 Cotton and wool are always best, and they will help your body regulate itself better under all those layers when you need to stay warm.

-First, You Need to Understand the Climate
+First, Understand the Climate

 Norway exhibits several climates.
 It's actually quite temperate on the west coast, thanks to the passing North Atlantic Current of the Gulf Stream.
 This means places like Bergen rarely see snow in the winter and have an average maximum January and February temperature of about 4°C (39°F) but about 17.5°C (63.5°F) in June, July, and August.
 The temperature remains fairly temperate wherever the Gulf Stream passes along the west coast, even in far-northern islands, and most west coast ports remain free of ice in winter.

 Areas in the far north without the Gulf Stream warming coastal waters are definitely cold, even in summer, and they are downright frigid in winter.

 By the same token, the farther inland you go, the farther away you are from the Gulf Stream's effect.
 This means it's colder and snows more in Oslo on the east coast, even though Oslo is a little south of Bergen.

 Meanwhile, Oslo is colder than Bergen in winter, but a bit warmer in summer, with an average maximum of about -1.5°C (29°F) in winter, and an average maximum temperature in June, July, and August of about 21°C (70°F) in June, July, and August.